April Showers Bring May Flowers…and Mold?

 The presence of mold and mildew in your home can lead to health problems and even affect the value of your property or make it nearly impossible to sell This spring as things get damper, be sure to keep an out for the signs of mold and stay on top of any necessary HVAC repairs.

-Stiles Heating & Cooling is looking forward to a wonderful summer in Greater Athens, and we’re geared up to fight mold and mildew buildup in your HVAC.
+Stiles Heating, Cooling, & Plumbing is looking forward to a wonderful summer in Greater Athens, and we’re geared up to fight mold and mildew buildup in your HVAC.
 You can count on our experienced technicians to help you all year round.
 If you suspect you have mold and mildew in your home, contact us for recommendations to improve the situation.
 We’ve got over forty years of experience to put to work for you and your home.
 Our team specializes in HVAC repair, maintenance and new installations.